 Linsan cringed and glanced around.

 Cal cracked his knuckles and looked over Brook.
-“Well, welcome to our humble little village, Dame.”
+“Well, that all said, welcome to our humble little village, Dame.”
 He took a deep bow to her.

 Brook nodded curtly.

 “Though, I’d be honored if you be willing to share your room with me,” he said with a grin.
 “I’m a considerate lover.
 Just me, though, none of these—”

-“Shut your mouth, Cal,” Hab said with a warning tone.
-“She’s a lady and you are not to speak to her like that.”
+“Shut your mouth, Cal,” Har said with a warning tone.
+“She’s a lady and you are not.”

 Brook held up her hand.
 “Additionally, I’d rather sleep with a venomous snake on a bad day than get anywhere near you.
 I find those…” She gestured to his hands. ”… markings to be disgusting and wouldn’t deign to have them anywhere near my body.”

 Linsan cringed at her sharp tone.

-Cal looked at her and then laughed.
+Cal looked down at his tattooed hands and then laughed.
 It was a booming laugh but no one else in the room had joined him.

 A man at his table patted his hand.
 “Just sit down and shut up.
 You’re going to get us kicked out.”